-Here you will learn more about the indigenous culture and the rich flora of Western Australia.
+Among the Perth attractions, this is one is a great blend to learn more about the indigenous culture and the rich flora of Western Australia.

-Check Out The Fremantle Markets
+5) Check Out the Fremantle Markets

 It offers fresh and local produce, handcrafted souvenirs, clothing, delicious meals and an eclectic atmosphere of over 100 years of culture and heritage.

-A short ferry ride away from Perth is the beautiful Rottnest Island, which is one of the best day trips from Perth you can do.
+A short ferry ride away from the city is the beautiful Rottnest Island, which is an amazing day trip from Perth.

 But what has made Rottnest Island really famous in the last few years is its native population of Quokkas.

 These cute creatures wander the island and are extremely friendly.
 So much so that it’s possible to get right up to one and take a selfie with it!